Need4Speed402/ace/README.md

 Unary operator | >var | Any set of operator characters that precedes an identifier Function application | a b | Any whitespace between two valid syntax contructs will call function a with paramater b Immediate function application | a(b) | If there is no whitespace between two distinct syntax constructs, a will be called with b with the highest precedence
-Immediate paramater application | .a :b | If a syntax contruct is proceeded with . or : the paramater awill be called with the value of that syntax with the highest precedence
+Immediate paramater application | .a :b | If a syntax contruct is proceeded with . or : the paramater will be called with the value of that syntax with the highest precedence
 Single line comment | ;; hello | A single line comment dilimiter is ```;;;```.
 Whitespace can also be used in place of the last semicolon.
 The comment will terminate upon a newline
 Statement comment | ;;{} | A statement comment starts with ```;;``` and will parse a statement but not execute it.